Mar de amor

-Mar de amor (English: Curse By The Sea) is a Spanish-language Mexican telenovela produced by Nathalie Lartilleux for Televisa in 2009.
-This is a remake of the 1978 Venezuelan telenovela María del Mar.
+Mar de amor (International title: Curse by The Sea) is a Spanish-language Mexican telenovela produced by Nathalie Lartilleux for Televisa.
+It is a remake of 1978 Venezuelan telenovela María del Mar.
+The telenovela aired on Canal de las Estrellas from November 16, 2009 to July 2, 2010.
+It stars Zuria Vega, Mario Cimarro, Erika Buenfil, Juan Ferrara, Ninel Conde and Mariana Seoane.